 }

-The preprocessor runs sequentially, so the order in which the mixins are included may make a difference in some cases.
+The preprocessor runs sequentially, so the order in which we include the mixins may make a difference in some cases.
 Don't forget to keep an eye on it.
-Also, don't forget to keep an eye on the nesting level of the mix-ins.
-Although SASS allows you to nest mix-ins within each other, I don't recommend going too deep.
-The more we nest mix-ins, the less control we have over the styles.
-Mix-ins are primarily designed to make it easier to write repeating CSS code.
-If you feel like you're going too deep with nesting, stop, breath, and think; maybe some styles should be used without mix-ins.
+Also, don't forget to supervise the nesting level of the mixins.
+Although SASS allows you to nest mixins within each other, I don't recommend going too deep.
+The more we nest mixins, the less control we have over the styles.
+The creators of mixins designed them primarily to make it easier to write repeating CSS code.
+If you feel like you're going too deep with nesting, stop, breathe, and think.
+Maybe you find that it is better to use some styles without mixins.

 @mixin box-shadow-prefix {